Knotx/knotx/documentation/src/main/wiki/ProductionUsage.md

 ### Configuration
 ####Server configuration
 Knot.x server requires JSON configuration with *config* object. **Config** section allows to define:

 - **http.port** property to set http port which will be used to start Knot.x server
 - **preserved.headers** array property of headers which will be rewritten between Knot.x, template repository and service call
+- **repositories** mapping of paths to the repository verticles that should deliver Templates
+- **engine** event bus address of the Rendering engine verticle
 ```json
 {
   "com.cognifide.knotx.server.KnotxServerVerticle": {